ska-telescope/skampi/charts/sdp-prototype/README.md

     $ sdpcfg process realtime:testdask:0.0.1
     OK, pb_id = realtime-20190807-0000

+### Use it to add a deployment

+We can instead create a test deployment, by changing "`sdpcfg process realtime:testdask:0.0.1`" to `sdpcfg process realtime:testdeploy:0.0.7`.

     $ sdpcfg ls values -R /
     Keys with / prefix:
     /pb/realtime-20190807-0000 = {